xhyrom/discord-datamining/data/articles/normal/articles/14078261239831/content.md

 <p><span style="background-color: #ffffff;" data-darkreader-inline-bgcolor="">A: Community, Partnered and Verified servers will have badges and tooltips that display the server type.</span></p>
 <p><strong><span style="background-color: #ffffff;" data-darkreader-inline-bgcolor="">Q: Will Friend Servers be labeled/ badged? </span></strong></p>
 <p><span style="background-color: #ffffff;" data-darkreader-inline-bgcolor="">A: We may consider adding a badge to Friend Servers in a future rollout. </span></p>
-<p><strong><span style="background-color: #ffffff;" data-darkreader-inline-bgcolor="">Q: Why are new invite-links capped at 30 days for Friend Servers?</span></strong></p>
-<p><span style="background-color: #ffffff;" data-darkreader-inline-bgcolor="">A: Our research and user feedback found different use cases of invite links for Friends Servers and Community Servers.
-Typically for Community Servers intending to grow, admins leave up invite links on third-party websites to allow more people to join.
-However, Friends Servers are more intimate and enclosed spaces where users generate new invite links to send to friends.
-We found that nearly 100% of links were clicked within 30 days, reducing the likelihood of a negative impact on Friends Servers.</span></p>